Nousovation-Analytics/Microsoft-teams-meeting-insights/README.md

 ## Summary

 This serverless ELT pipeline automates extraction, storage, and transformation of Microsoft Teams transcripts, integrating with Azure SQL, ADLS, and Azure OpenAI.
-It enforces enterprise security, observability, compliance, and produces AI-generated meeting notes for audit-ready, intelligent management of Teams meetings.